amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
 coverImage: ''
-publishedAt: '2023-07-19T16:35:20.836Z'
+publishedAt: '2023-07-20T15:47:02.004Z'
 ---

-7-19-23

-*FACT - If Texas were a country, it would be the world’s third-largest natural gas producer.
-Now onto today’s market and indictive pricing…*

-*NYMEX is moving as low as $2.58 and as high as $2.65 so far today.
-So, flat for the day.
-Maybe tomorrow’s Storage Report will give NYMEX more direction.*

-*Both PG&E CG and SoCal CG Basis are gaining strength today.*

-*Current and forecasted weather and demand continue to be the driving factors for both NYMEX and Basis prices.*

-START MONTH – AUG ’23
+7-20-23

+NYMEX certainly chose a direction this morning after the EIA released the latest Storage Report.
+The estimate was a measly 45Bcf.
+The actual injection came in at an even measlier 41Bcf.
+Pair that with an extended heatwave for most o the U.S. over the next 2 weeks.
+Now sitting just above $2.75 for the prompt month, bulls are running.
+Bears won’t be seen until a downward correction below $2.55 takes place.
+We can expect both NYMEX and West region Basis to continue this bull run as long as the driving factors remain the same.

 PG&E CG SOCAL CG

-1 MONTH $5.00 $6.19
+1 MONTH $5.20 $6.39

-3 MONTHS $4.87 $5.70
+3 MONTHS $5.07 $5.90

-6 MONTHS $5.85 $7.27
+6 MONTHS $5.99 $7.39

-12 MONTHS $5.55 $6.65
+12 MONTHS $5.65 $6.75

-24 MONTHS $5.57 $6.65
+24 MONTHS $5.67 $6.75

 Winter Strips (Nov ’23 – March ‘24)

-$6.65 $8.40
+$6.75 $8.50

 Summer Strip (May ’24 – Aug ‘24)

-$4.79 $5.47
+$4.89 $5.57